 - Muscle weakness

-If you’re experiencing any of these sciatica symptoms, consult with your doctor.
+If you’re experiencing any of these sciatica symptoms, consult with your physician.
 Your physician has the ability to make sure your suffering is due to sciatica and not some other problem.
 Also, review our sciatica nerve treatments page for tips on reducing pain and swelling, including using over-the-counter analgesics, hot and cold packs, and stretching exercises.

 Sometimes patients need more than standard treatment to regain normal, smooth motion.
 Thankfully, there’s another option for pain relief—safe and effective minimally invasive procedures performed at Laser Spine Institute.
 With a quicker recuperation time and higher success rate than other treatments like open-back surgery, our advanced treatments can help you to walk 18 holes pain-free once again!
 For a free MRI review or CT scan review, and to learn more information about our Laser Spine Institute, contact us today.